Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 ITINERARY

-After breakfast, proceed for a visit of Delhi including the following:
+After breakfast, proceed for visit of Delhi including following:

 Raj Ghat